Travel Value Finder

 Food in Florence: What First-Time Visitors Should Expect

 Florentine cuisine is rustic, seasonal, and deeply tied to Tuscan traditions.
 Meals are built around quality ingredients rather than heavy sauces.
+Dining in Florence ranges from casual trattorias to refined Tuscan restaurants.
+Food experiences are explored further in the Florence Food Guide related page.

-Must-Try Florentine Dishes
+Must-Try Florentine Dishes:

 - Bistecca alla Fiorentina